Medical Assisting

 Semester Hours 3

-This course provides basic information about the legal relationship between patient and physician.
-Topics to be covered include the creation and termination of contracts, implied and informed consent, professional liability, invasion of privacy, malpractice, tort, liability, breach of contract, and the Medical Practice Act.
-Upon completion, students should be able to recognize the ethical and legal implications of these topics as they relate to the medical assistant.
+This course offers an overview of the legal relationship between patients and physicians.
+Topics covered include the creation and termination of contracts, implied and informed consent, professional liability, invasion of privacy, malpractice, tort, liability, breach of contract, and the Medical Practice Act.
+Upon completion, students should be able to recognize the ethical and legal implications of these topics as they relate to the role of a medical assistant.
 This is a CORE course for Medical Assisting.

 MAT 200: Management of Office Emergencies